beatobongco/dibtap/_posts/2023-01-06-eudaimonia.md

 I was pretty much shattered though that took a while to fully sink in -- probably the entirety of 2020.
 I hid away in Baguio, hosted by my brother and his family, staying there for a good 3 months.

-There I met an old colleague from the aforementioned local startup I worked at prior.
-He casually mentioned a startup I might be interested in that he had invested in and a year later, I reached out to the CEO and found a new job consulting for an AI startup in the US.
-I was elated since it was the first time I was earning a salary that large.
+There I met an old colleague who, upon learning I was into machine learning, casually mentioned he had invested in an AI startup that I might be interested in.
+A year later, I reached out to the CEO and after some interviews I started working for them remotely as a consultant.

 I worked there for a year, hacking like my life depended on it and eventually standing in for the CTO since he was on leave to care for his ailing parents.
-I got to experience hiring, building and managing my own team and directing the major demos we were showing to investors which we eventually wanted to turn into projects (one cool one was finding stocks that would be thematically correlated to a query.
-Think: companies related to lithium batteries or [GameStop](https://en.wikipedia.org/wiki/GameStop_short_squeeze)).
+I got to experience hiring, building and managing my own team and directing the major demos we were showing to investors which we eventually wanted to turn into products (one cool one was finding stocks that would be thematically correlated to a query.
+Think: find companies related to the production of "lithium batteries" - even if their profiles never explicitly mentioned the words "lithium" or "batteries" or similar companies people could look if they wanted to capitalize on an event like the [GameStop short squeeze](https://en.wikipedia.org/wiki/GameStop_short_squeeze)).

 For a reason I wont get into here, I ended up leaving.